 - -S, --stdin Write the prompt to the standard error and read the password from the standard input instead of using the terminal device. - -s, --shell Run the shell specified by the SHELL environment variable if it is set or the shell specified by the invoking user's password database entry.
-If a command is specified, it is passed to the shell for execution via the shell's -c option.
+If a command is specified, it is passed to the shell as a simple command using the -c option.
+The command and any arguments are concatenated, separated by spaces, after escaping each character (including white space) with a backslash ('\') except for alphanumerics, underscores, hyphens, and dollar signs.
 If no command is specified, an interactive shell is executed.
 Note that most shells behave differently when a command is specified as compared to an interactive session; consult the shell's manual for details.